Shweta94Me/PL-HW1/README.md

 3.)
 How to execute the program

-	* Untar pl-skolhap1smestry1.tar file in folder.
+	* Untar pl-skolhap1smestry1.tar file in folder using command  "tar -xvf pl-skolhap1smeatry1.tar".
 	* cd into that folder where calc.l ,calc.y and Makefile is avialable.
 	* type command "make".
 	* After running "make" command "calc" named executable will be generated.